learn-co-curriculum/intro-to-redux-reducers/README.md

 ## Objectives
 1. Describe how a reducer takes in an action and returns updated state
 2. Determine why reducers must be pure functions
-3. Organize reducers more cleanly using the reducer composition
+3. Organize reducers more cleanly using reducer composition

 ## You've got your actions ... now what?

-As we discussed in the previous lab, Redux holds the state for our whole application, and actions contain data and are sent to a store using the dispatch function.
+As we discussed in the previous lab, Redux holds the state for our whole application.
+Actions contain data and are sent to a store using the dispatch function.
 Our actions are JavaScript objects that send data to the store.

 ```javascript
 {